 - Visible eye defects

-In some cases, dogs can also experience pain or discomfort in their eyes.
+In some cases, dogs can also have pain or discomfort in their eyes.
 If you notice any of these symptoms in your dog, it’s important to have them examined by your veterinarian as soon as possible.

 Diagnosing Collie Eye Anomaly (CEA)

 Collie Eye Anomaly (CEA) is typically diagnosed through an ophthalmologic exam.
-This exam may include a fundus examination, which involves looking into their eye to examine its structures; electroretinography (ERG), a test that measures electrical activity in their retina; or an ultrasound, which can help identify abnormalities in their eye.
+This exam could include a fundus examination, which involves looking into their eye to examine its structures; electroretinography (ERG), a test that measures electrical activity in their retina; or an ultrasound, which can help identify abnormalities in their eye.

 Stages of Collie Eye Anomaly (CEA)